 The Importance of Intelligent Customer Segmentation in Your Ecommerce Marketing Strategy

-Ecommerce Managers and marketers are well aware that not all customers are created equal and segmenting customers is vital for long term success online.
+Ecommerce Managers and marketers are well aware that not all customers are created equal and customer segmentation is vital for long term success online.
 Contacting and targeting customers based on their needs, interests, or any patterns of activity is a must.

 Table of Contents: